 Smart platforms can lend a helping hand to sales reps that usually have a lot on their plates.
-Past interaction analysis, account management, call scheduling, document management, lead engagement, and others guzzle up loads of sales time.
+Past interaction analysis, account management, call scheduling, document management and automation, lead engagement, and others guzzle up loads of sales time.
 Machine intelligence simplifies mundane tasks by taking over critical activities and assisting the sales rep at every stage of the sales cycle.

 Finally, AI-enabled CRM bodes well for the overall business performance thanks to an integrated data viewpoint.
 Any department can access readily available insights, be it transactions or customer queries.
 Intelligent report generation lays bare bottlenecks in performance and identifies areas for improvement based on accurate forecasts and historical analysis.

 There is no doubt that artificial intelligence is revolutionizing the customer relationship management industry.
 By automating various tasks and processes, AI for CRM is making it possible for businesses to provide a better customer experience while also reducing operational costs.
 Below, we will explore some of the top AI CRM use cases for AI in CRM systems.

 Although CRMs are often considered a purely sales tool, they are also a go-to information base for marketers.
 Below, we’ve shared the top smart applications of customer platforms for marketing teams.

 Although high-converting segmentation depends on a specific relationship management platform, CRM artificial intelligence is much more likely to drill down into your clients’ data.
 With a unified source of information, AI CRM systems help you divide your client base into different categories.
 Demographics, purchase history, engagement channels, and others are automatically analyzed by algorithms to assign the targeted segment to the user.